RachWalm/high-score/README.md

 A github repository was set up and will be committed to regularly.

-Once I had the python connected to a web page as that was the intended display method the data was the priority.
+I had the python connected to a web page.
+Data features then processing was the priority.

 #### Data

-The data was looked at and the important factors are:
+The data was looked at manually.
+The important factors are:

 The original list had 500 entries (len(score_list)).